Xeckt/gofactory/README.md

 GoFactory is a (planned) cross-platform CLI tool to interact with your Satisfactory dedicated server, locally or remotely via API.

 The project will be modularised into two parts - the API client library, and the CLI tool itself.

-So, if you wish to take the API client library and use it for yourself, you can do so.
+So, if you wish to take the API library and use it for yourself, you can do so.

 ## Roadmap

+### CLI

+- [ ] Full CLI GUI
+- [ ] Support for all API operations
+- [ ] Various support for handling secrets

+### API Library
 - [ ] Full integration with the Satisfactory v1 API
+- [ ] Async focused
+- [ ] Convenient helper functions
-- [ ] Full CLI GUI
+- [ ] Rate limiting
-- [ ] Dumping of data, saves, sessions
+- [ ] Strongly typed

 ## Current state